Letheward/ErgoVim/README.md

     1. Open Neovim, type `:echo stdpath('config')` and Enter.
     It will output something like this: `C:\Users\You\AppData\Local\nvim`. (this is on windows)

-    2. Go to that folder, if there is none, create a `nvim` folder in the upper folder.
+    2. Go to that folder, if there is none, create a `nvim` folder.

     3. Close Neovim by typing `:qa!` and Enter.

     4. Download from [release](https://github.com/Letheward/ErgoVim/releases) or clone this repository.

-    5. Rename the `vimrc` in extracted folder to `init.vim`.
+    5. Rename ErgoVim's `vimrc` to `init.vim`.

     6. Put `init.vim` to the folder in step 1.